Nisha Katona: Television

 On 13 July 2021, Katona was one of the professional chefs on ITV's Cooking with the Stars.
 In the six-part series, she trained her celebrity partner, Harry Judd, in preparing dishes which were then judged.
 In the final episode, Judd was named the winner.

 On 10 August 2021, Katona appeared as a guest chef on BBC 1's Masterchef, challenging four celebrities to cook an Indian recipe from her menu.

-On 6 September 2021, it was announced that Katona would be one of the members of the new judging panel of Great British Menu joining the former champion Tom Kerridge and the comedian and food podcaster Ed Gamble.
+From 2021 - 2024, Katona was one of the members of the new judging panel of Great British Menu, joining the former champion Tom Kerridge and the comedian and food podcaster Ed Gamble.

+In September 2024, Nisha Katona’s Home Kitchen was commissioned by ITV.
+The ten-part cookery series is presented by Katona and began airing in 2025.